TMJUSTNOW/GettingAndCleaningData/CodeBook.md

 ## Variables
 Provided is the list of sanitized variable names as they appear in independent_tidy_data.csv
-The listing is split for readability sake.
+The listing is split for better readability.

 | Variable name | Variable position | Variable                     | Values and notes        |
 | ------------- | -----------------:| ---------------------------- | ----------------------- |